zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 - Code reorganized;

 New command:
 - _interrupt.count[intPin, intNumber, mode]_.
-This command allow to get unsigned long counter, that was increased by external interrupt.
+This command allow to get unsigned long counter, that was incremented by external interrupt.
 It's can be used in DYI anemometer projects, for example.
 On first (after power on) call of _interrupt.count_ command _intPin_ will be switched to INPUT_PULLUP mode and attached to interrupt.
 On next call number of rising/failing/changing will be returned.
 If _mode_ is changed for _intPin_, that already used by interrupt - counter will be reset and interrupt will be reattached on new _mode_;
   - _intPin_ - which pin used to interrupt catching.
 For ATMega328p this can be 2 or 3 (refer to https://www.arduino.cc/en/Reference/AttachInterrupt );
   - _intNumber_ - not used at this time, reserved for future;
   - _mode_ - defines when the interrupt should be triggered.
 Four constants are predefined as valid values: 0 - LOW, 1 - CHANGE, 2 - FALLING, 3 - RISING